 Aram is a devoted educator who has conceived and conducted education and family concerts for orchestras across the country that touch the lives of over 50,000 young people annually.
 He was formerly on the faculty of New England Conservatory Preparatory School, and he has conducted workshops and masterclasses with youth orchestras across the country, including the Massachusetts All State Orchestra at Symphony Hall Boston.
 In April 2016, he partnered with the Kansas-based non-profit Arts in Prison to curate a Beethoven-themed performance, featuring musicians from the Kansas City Symphony, for inmates at the Lansing Correctional Facility.
 A gifted public speaker, Demirjian is a passionate and vocal advocate for the arts, and he regularly gives talks to community and business organizations advocating for arts non-profits and arts education in our society.

-Demirjian is the recipient of a 2017 Solti Foundation U.S. Career Assistance Award and holds the 2011 Robert J. Harth Conducting Prize from the Aspen Music Festival, where he was a three-time Conducting Fellow in the Aspen Conducting Academy.
+Aram is the winner of the 2019 Solti Foundation U.S. Career Assistance Award and the 2011 Robert J. Harth Conducting Prize from the Aspen Music Festival, where he was a three-time Conducting Fellow in the Aspen Conducting Academy.
 He has appeared in masterclasses with renowned conductors including Bernard Haitink at the Lucerne Easter Festival and Kurt Masur at Manhattan School of Music.
-Demirjian holds a Bachelor of Arts in music and government from Harvard University and a Master of Music in Orchestral Conducting from New England Conservatory.
+Aram holds a joint Bachelor of Arts in Music and Government from Harvard University and a Master of Music in Orchestral Conducting from New England Conservatory.